-If you choose to use Neosporin on your dog, get the original formula and avoid using the extra strength version.
+To use Neosporin on dogs, get the original formula and avoid using the extra strength version.
 Even the original formula of Neosporin contains higher amounts of the active ingredients than those formulated specifically for pets.

 If you want, you can use a version that contains the pain reliever Pramoxine.
 This may make your dog more comfortable while the injury heals.

 Watch Out for the Eyes, Ears, and Mouth When Using Neosporin on dogs